 Certain industrial development revenue bonds and notes issued by the Agency are secured by property which is leased to companies and is retired by lease payments.
 The bonds and notes are not obligations of the Agency or the state.
 The Agency does not record the assets or liabilities resulting from completed bond and note issues in its accounts since its primary function is to arrange the financing between the borrowing companies and the bond and note holders and funds arising there from are controlled by trustees or banks acting as fiscal agents.
 For providing this service, the Agency receives bond administration fees from the borrowing companies.
 Such administrative fee income is recognized immediately upon issuance of bonds and notes.
-At December 31, 2018, the original issue value of bonds issued aggregated \$5,450,000 and the outstanding balance was \$1,697,093.
-Refer to the Schedule of Industrial Development Revenue Bonds on page 21.
+As a result of the COVID-19 Pandemic, the YMCA applied for and received two 3-month deferrals of its principal and interest payments from NBT Bank.
+This deferral extended the maturity date of the bonds to January 1, 2031.
+At December 31, 2020, the original issue value of bonds issued aggregated was \$5,450,000 and the outstanding balance was \$1,530,744.
+Refer to the Schedule of Civic Facility Bonds on page 22.